Sargassum seaweed piling up on beaches

 Researchers are still assessing various hypotheses about the cause of this first documented extreme event.

-One hypothesis proposes that during the winter of 2009–2010, the winds that typically blow to the east, from the Americas to Europe, strengthened and shifted to the south more dramatically and persistently than any other time in the 1900–2020 record.
+One hypothesis proposes that during the winter of 2009–10, winds that typically blow east from the Americas to Europe, strengthened and shifted south more dramatically and persistently than any other time.

 This shift in winds triggered a long-distance eastward dispersal of Sargassum, from the Sargasso Sea, toward the Iberian Peninsula in Europe and West Africa.